Judge Career Guide

 Is it hard to become a judge in the United States?

 There are a lot of requirements to become a judge in the United States, including years of education and experience practicing law.
-Many lawyers work towards becoming judges but may never reach that level.
+Many lawyers work toward becoming judges but may never reach that level.
 You can be considered for a judgeship with hard work, good networking, and years of experience.

 What is the highest level a judge can reach?